-- 1. Pull the main brush lever into the (Main Brush Up) position. - 2.
-Pull the side brush arm into the raised position.
+- Pull the main brush lever into the (Main Brush Up) position. - 2.
+Pull the side brush arm into the raised position. - 3.
+For machines below serial number 004369: Push the filter shaker switch for 15 seconds to shake the dust filter.

-NOTE: The filter shaker by-pass switch must be in the "on" position to shake the dust filter when the engine is turned off.
+NOTE: For machines serial number 004369 and above, the filter shaker by-pass switch must be in the "on" position to shake the dust filter when the engine is turned off.

-- Slowly drive the machine up to the dump site or dumpster.
-Park on a level surface. - 4.
-Stop the engine and set the machine parking brake.
+- 4. Slowly drive the machine up to the dump site or dumpster.
+Stop the engine. - 5.
+Park on level surface.